Steven C. Haefner

 The homepage for Chemical Principles II, at the beginning of the 3rd millennium.

 The laboratory homepage for Chemical Principles II, Laboratory Sections.
-This is a Blackboard Site and you will need to enroll in order to access.
+This is a Blackboard Site.
+Once you log into Blackboard, the site will be visible if its available..

 The homepage for Chemical Principles I, at the beginning of the 3rd millennium.